Kay Starr

 Word got around about Starr's talent and by 1939 she had recorded some sides with Bob Crosby and Glenn Miller.
 She didn't really fit into Miller's band well.
 She was hired as a "fill-in" for Marion Hutton who was dealing with some health issues at the time.
 Starr can be heard on the Miller tunes "Baby Me" and "Love with a Capital You".
 Overall, the key that Miller's band played in, didn't mesh well with Kay's vocal range.

-Starr went on to finish high school and then moved on to Wingy Manone's band in 1943.
+Starr went on to finish high school and joined Wingy Manone's band in 1943.
+Later in 1943, Kay moved on to Charlie Barnet's Orchestra where, in my opinion, she did some of her best work.
+Barnet's music and style were a perfect match for her voice.
 She also began to record as a soloist at that time as well.
-Starr would record with some of the bigger names of the 1940's.
+Starr would go on to record with some of the bigger names of the 1940's and 50's.

 Kay had a fantastic solo career!
 She had many hits and appeared on the Pop, Country and Jazz top selling charts.
 She remained active in music all the way up to 2016.